 Sadly, that may not be enough to root out review manipulation entirely in China, where third party providers and social media networks have fostered an underground economy of fake reviews.
 They may pay very little.
 But they provide one of the cheapest and most effective ways to achieve visibility in the digital jungle

 Does Amazon Have An Uphill Battle?

 Amazon reportedly spent the first three months of 2021 notifying social media networks of over 1,000 fake review groups, resulting in their elimination within 5 days.
-And in addition to May’s widely reported banning of 14 separate Chinese businesses found manipulating reviews, it was reported in June that Amazon had delisted three popular native brands from their marketplace—VAVA, Taotronics and RAVPower, resulting in an estimated loss of revenue of approximately 31 percent.
+In addition to May 2021's widely reported banning of 14 separate Chinese businesses found to manipulate reviews, it was reported in June that Amazon had delisted three popular native brands from their marketplace—VAVA, Taotronics and RAVPower, resulting in an estimated loss of revenue of approximately 31 percent.